-Jo Lowe is The Kingsway School’s Designated Safeguarding Lead (DSL).
+Ms Hulance is The Kingsway School’s Designated Safeguarding Lead (DSL).
 The Designated Safeguarding Lead is responsible for safeguarding all students across both Broadway and Foxland sites.
 Mrs Slann is the Deputy Designated Safeguarding Leads and Ms Roban is the Deputy Headteacher (Pastoral).

 Safeguarding at The Kingsway School is a whole school approach.
 All staff have a duty of care to ensure concerns raised and dealt with via the school’s Designated Safeguarding Lead.
 The DSL has specific responsibility for championing the importance of safeguarding, and promoting the welfare of children and young people registered in the school.
 The DSL will: